BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-11-Fractal-Geometry.md

 A fractal, such as the [middle third Cantor set](https://brilliant.org/wiki/cantor-set/), usually have the following properties:

-1. Self-similarity;
+1. Self-similarity; sometimes the self similarity is not strict, it is quasi-self-similar in that arbitrarily small portions of the set can be magnified and then distorted smoothly to coincide with a large part of the set, take the [Julia set](https://en.wikipedia.org/wiki/Julia_set) for example.
+Or it could be ever weaker, as the statistical self-similarity for random von Koch curve.
 2. Has a "fine structure".
 It contains details at arbitrarily small scales.
-3. Its fractal dimension being different from its topological dimension.
+3. Its fractal dimension being different from its `topological dimension` (The topological dimension of a set is always an integer and is 0 if it is totally disconnected, 1 if each point has arbitrarily small neighbourhoods with boundary of dimension 0, and so on).
 4. The geometry of the fractal can not be described simply by the zero locus of some defining condition.
 5. The size of a fractal is usually not quntified by the usual measure, such as length, area.